carterchan9/Olympic-Medal-Count-Machine-Learning-Prediction-Model/README.md

 # Project Overview

 Predicts number of olympic medals a country will win in the Olympics.
 Trains a Linear Regression machine learning model using imported historical data.
+Uses error ratio to evaluate model effectiveness and adjust model's prediction factors.

 # Machine learning project steps